beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 ## Time Series Analysis
 - Everthing You Can Do With Time Series
-- Intro to RNN, LSTM, and GRU
+- Intro to RNN, LSTM, and GRU Using Time Series

 ## Deep Learning
 (Located in the deep learning notes folder)